Rita Crundwell: Capture and arrest

-At sentencing on February 14, 2013, prosecutors sought the maximum sentence of twenty years in federal prison.
-Their case was bolstered by testimony from Burke and city staffers that Crundwell used dramatic analogies to force spending cuts in order to cover up her theft, which left Dixon unable to provide the most basic services.
-The defense asked for thirteen years, saying that Crundwell had cooperated with authorities in recovering the money.
-Ultimately, Reinhard sentenced Crundwell to nineteen years and seven months in prison, close to what prosecutors had sought.
+At sentencing on February 14, 2013, prosecutors sought the maximum sentence of 20 years in federal prison.
+Their case was bolstered by testimony from Burke and city staffers that Crundwell used dramatic analogies to force spending cuts to cover up her theft, which left Dixon unable to provide the most basic services.
+The defense asked for 13 years, saying that Crundwell had cooperated with authorities in recovering the money.
+Ultimately, Reinhard sentenced Crundwell to 19 years and 7 months in prison, close to what prosecutors had sought.
 Reinhard noted that she put her passion for raising horses ahead of the needs of the city residents who had entrusted her with their funds, and that a significant prison term was required to restore public confidence.
 Reinhard was so disgusted with Crundwell's behavior that he revoked her bail and remanded her to custody rather than allow her to self-report to prison.
 Crundwell appealed the sentence, but the Seventh Circuit Court of Appeals upheld it in November 2013.

 Crundwell's embezzlement has been the subject of academic and professional publications.

-On September 20, 2012, Crundwell was also indicted on sixty state counts of theft, alleging that she stole $11.2 million from April 2010 until the day of her arrest.
-Burke and Lee County State's Attorney Henry Dixon said the state charges, which carried a minimum of six years per count, were a backup in case Crundwell was acquitted on the federal charges.
+On September 20, 2012, Crundwell was also indicted on 60 state counts of theft, alleging that she stole $11.2 million from April 2010 until the day of her arrest.
+Burke and Lee County State's Attorney Henry Dixon said the state charges, which carried a minimum of 6 years per count, were a backup in case Crundwell was acquitted on the federal charges.
 The state charges were dropped in April 2013.
 Dixon's successor as state's attorney, Anna Sacco-Miller, said that it did not make sense to spend taxpayer money on prosecuting Crundwell, as there were virtually no assets left for the state to seize (though Dixon had initially said he had no plans to seize assets from her).
 Sacco-Miller also said that because Illinois sentencing guidelines require state and federal sentences to run concurrently, Crundwell would likely serve out any sentence imposed at the state level while she was still in federal prison.